Gabriella Savetierre is used to getting stares as she heads into the children’s hunter ring on Queen Of Hearts.

 “She has a big heart, that’s for sure,” said the high school senior.
 “If you ask her to jump from a huge distance, she’ll go.
 She has a personality!
 If she doesn’t like something, she’ll let you know.
 I say she’s like Regina George from Mean Girls.
 She knows what she wants.
 We call her Princess Josey.”

-Savatierre, of Long Valley, N.J., trains with Robert Beck.
-This year marked her first time competing in the $250,000 HITS Hunter Prix at Hits-on-the-Hudson, Sept.
+Savetierre, of Long Valley, N.J., trains with Robert Beck.
+This year marked her first time competing in the $250,000 HITS Hunter Prix at HITS-on-the-Hudson, Sept.
 5-8 in Saugerties, N.Y.

 She was disappointed not to make the top 25 after the second round but admitted it was her mistake, not Josey’s.
 “In the second round, I kind of forgot where I was going,” she said.
 “I looked down and blanked, and I had to circle.
 I was thinking so hard that I blanked on where I was going.”